schemedecyder/schemedecyderblog/_posts/2025-05-11-my-first-post.md

 ???:
 - Leaves a speckled textured finish

-So how can we combine this technique with others to reduce
+So how can we maximise the benefits and reduce the downsides of this technique?
+My first thought is that sponging is good for models with two large surfaces of different colours.
+Airbrushes struggle with this because of the overspray, but sponges are a bit easier to control.
+With sponges it's hard to get in the recesses to get a solid base coat.
+However, what if we don't want a solid coat?
+Another speed painting technique is underpainting with interesting colours, then only painting highlights, leaving the recesses as the underpaint, reducing the amount of brushstrokes.
+Combining sponging over the top of this, the sponge won't apply paint to the recesses, leaving  the interesting undertone in the recesses.
+I tested this on a random model and you can see the results below.

 The question always comes down to, is the additional time combining these techniques worth the outcome?
-The advantage of something like slapchop is the small number of steps, and sometimes using multiple techniques can be slower than just painting the model with a brush.
+The advantage of something like slapchop is the small number of steps, and sometimes using multiple techniques can be slower than just painting the model with a brush. we shall see...

 Test model...
 Vipex, what I want to do.